Impressment in Nova Scotia: Napoleonic Wars

 Governor Wentworth and his council issued at least 13 warrants between 1793 and 1805.
 Only sailors could be taken into service.
-The Navy used guard boats to press at sea, over which Nova Scotia had no jurisdiction.
-Wentworth did succeed in protecting many groups from impressment: freeholders, militiamen, market boat crews and even the Dartmouth ferry operator.
+The Royal Navy used guard boats to press at sea, over which Nova Scotia had no jurisdiction.
+Wentworth did succeed in exempting many groups of people from impressment: freeholders, militiamen, market boat crews and even the Dartmouth ferry operator.
 This exempted most Nova Scotians from impressment during the Napoleonic period, but it also prevented the Navy from keeping its ships manned and ready for duty.

 The first press warrant granted in Nova Scotia was in April 1793, when Wentworth granted a warrant to Commander Rupert George of HMS Hussar.
 George sent press gangs from Hussar into Halifax.
 In one night they detained 50 to 60 men, including several Liverpool mariners, and brought them aboard Hussar.
-Liverpool sailors also stood in constant fear of press gangs and guard boats at Halifax and often refused to sail there based on rumours of impressment.
+Liverpool sailors also stood on constant guard for press gangs and guard boats at Halifax and often refused to sail there based on rumours of impressment.
 Vice-Admiral George Berkely declared in 1806, unless he sent these small warships to maritime communities and regional shipping lanes to press sailors, there was no hope of manning the North American squadron.

-Halifax Impressment Riot
+Halifax Impressment Riot 1805

-The Navy's manning problems in Nova Scotia peaked in 1805.
-Warships were short-handed from high desertion rates, and naval captains were handicapped in filling those vacancies by provincial impressment regulations.
-Desperate for sailors, the Navy pressed them all over the North Atlantic region in 1805, from Halifax and Charlottetown to Saint John and Quebec City.
-In early May, Vice Admiral Andrew Mitchell sent press gangs from several warships into downtown Halifax.
+The Royal Navy's manpower problems in Nova Scotia peaked in 1805.
+British warships were short-handed from high desertion rates, and naval captains were handicapped in filling those vacancies by provincial impressment regulations.
+Desperate for sailors, the Navy impressed them all over the North Atlantic region in 1805, from Halifax and Charlottetown to Saint John and Quebec City.
+In early May, Vice-Admiral Andrew Mitchell sent press gangs from several warships into downtown Halifax.
 They conscripted men first and asked questions later, rounding up dozens of potential recruits.

-The breaking point came in October 1805, when Vice-Admiral Mitchell allowed press gangs from HMS Cleopatra to storm the streets of Halifax armed with bayonets, sparking a major riot in which one man was killed and several others were injured.
-Wentworth lashed out at the admiral for sparking urban unrest and breaking provincial impressment laws, and his government exploited this violent episode to put even tighter restrictions of recruiting in Nova Scotia.
+The breaking point came in October 1805, when Vice-Admiral Mitchell sent press gangs from HMS Cleopatra to the streets of Halifax armed with bayonets, sparking a major riot in which one man was killed and several others were injured.
+Wentworth lashed out at the admiral for sparking urban unrest and breaking provincial impressment laws, and his administration exploited this violent episode to put even tighter restrictions of recruiting in Nova Scotia.

 Stemming from impressment disturbances, civil-naval relations deteriorated in Nova Scotia from 1805 to the War of 1812.
-HMS Whiting was in Liverpool for only about a week, but it terrified the small town the entire time, and naval impressment remained a serious threat to sailors along the South Shore.
-After leaving Liverpool, Whiting terrorized Shelburne by pressing inhabitants, breaking into homes, and forcing more than a dozen families to live in the forest to avoid further harassment.
+HMS Whiting was in Liverpool for only about a week, but the possibility of impressment loomed over the small town the entire time, and naval impressment remained a serious source of resentment among sailors along the South Shore.
+After leaving Liverpool, Whiting entered Shelburne and impressed several inhabitants, breaking into homes and leading to more than a dozen local families to move closer to the forest to avoid being impressed.